They smear German far-right politics with excrement

 E F

-The deputy Beatrix von Storch, of the far-right Alternative for Germany (AfD), suffered an attack with excrement, the police reported this Saturday.
+the deputy Beatrix von Storchfrom the far-right Alternative for Germany (AfD), suffered a feces attack The police reported this Saturday.

 (Also read: They undertake the largest search operation for the Loch Ness monster in Scotland)